LordAshes/TaleSpire-LightPlugin/README.md

 ## Change Log

+1.5.0: Added support for hierarchical light menus using GUI Menu Plugin

-1.4.1: But fix for issue which prevented lights from being removed
+1.4.1: Bug fix for issue which prevented lights from being removed

 1.4.0: Added optional properties intensityMin and deltaMax for two flickering light options